The State of Business Insurance 2023: Insights and Products

 Is business insurance required legally?

 Yes, if you have employees, you must carry workers compensation.
 If you have a company car or fleet of company cars, they must have commercial auto insurance coverage.
-Other coverages may be optional but wise to add in case something goes wrong.
+Other coverages may be optional but wise to have in case something goes wrong.

 Is business insurance tax deductible?